Prismatic Celebrates its 19th year and names John Cox as Partner

 A brand is a name, term, design, symbol, or any other feature that identifies one product, service, or thing as distinct from those of others.

-Place branding is more multidimensional in nature, as places are inexplicably linked with history, culture, and its own unique ecosystem of relational products, spaces, organizations and people.
+Place branding is more multidimensional in nature, as places are inexplicably linked with history, culture, and their own unique ecosystem of relational products, spaces, organizations and people.

 The fundamental difference between branding and place branding is that consumer brands are created outside-in.
 They are inspired by a universal want or need.
 Consumer brands study the market, identify a need and work to answer that need.
 Their origin is the consumer.